 2. FOLLOWING A DISCIPLINARY HEARING OR DISMISSAL:

 In other cases, the strength of the employee’s case was not accepted at that stage and it necessitated pursuing it by way of an appeal.
-Hence, A C Employment Solicitors assisted the client with the drafting of a detailed appeal which ultimately led to a negotiated settlement being reached.
+Hence we, A C Employment Solicitors assisted the client with the drafting of a detailed appeal which ultimately led to a negotiated settlement being reached.

 At any stage a settlement agreement can be used to end an employee’s contract and settle any potential disputes.
 This protects the employer from the employee pursuing any potential employment claims in return for the employer paying compensation.